ralfbiedert/cheats.rs/content/_index.md

 <div class="footnotes">

-> <sup>💬</sup> For what seem to be browser bugs Safari and Edge render the hearts in Footnote 3 and 4 wrong, despite being able to differentiate it correctly in `s` and `r` above.
+> <sup>💬</sup> For what seem to be browser bugs Safari and Edge render the hearts in Footnote 3 and 4 wrong, despite being able to differentiate them correctly in `s` and `t` above.

 </div>